mezo-org/mezod/docs/rfc/rfc-2.md

 function finalizeDeposit(uint256 depositKey, address recipient)
 ```

-The RFC suggests placing the `BitcoinBridge` contract in the `thesis/mezo-portal`
+The RFC suggests placing the BitcoinBridge contract in the `thesis/mezo-portal`
-monorepo, next to the `Portal` contract as those two will be tightly coupled
+monorepo, next to the Portal contract as the Portal dApp will be reworked to
-together, and the Portal dApp will serve as a UI for the Bitcoin bridge.
+expose bridging functionality.

 A good example of a contract extending tBTC `BitcoinDepositor` and implementing
 `initializeDeposit` and `finalizeDeposit` function is the Mezo Portal contract.
+In contrast to the Mezo Portal contract, the BitcoinBridge contract should
+extend the `AbstractTBTCDepositor` directly.
+The core functionality of the
+BitcoinBridge contract is bridging native Bitcoin to Mezo and this fact should
+be reflected in how the contract code is organized.

+After the chain launch, the Portal contract will no longer accept deposits and
+all new deposits will be bridged automatically to the Mezo chain through the
+BitcoinBridge contract.
+Hence, the BitcoinBridge contract is what the Ethereum
+sidecar should observe for events.

 ### Ethereum sidecar